This post covers how to get free tickets to The Late Show with Stephen Colbert including what you need to know on the day of taping.

 Both people must be at least 16 years old to attend a taping.
 You are allowed to request tickets no more than once every 6 months.

-Requests can be made for the following month at the start of the current month.
-For example, reservations for a taping in May can be submitted around late March to early April.
+Ticket requests can be made for the following month at the start of the current month.
+For example, requests for tickets for a taping in May can be submitted in early April.

 You will see a calendar that shows which dates are available to request tickets and which dates are completely "Sold Out".